linkeddatacenter/LODMAP2D-api/README.md

 ## Developers quick start

+This project is based on the [µSilex framework](https://github.com/linkeddatacenter/uSilex), a superlight modern implementation of the old Silex project.
+It is fully based on PSR standards; without a single *if* nor a *loop*, this project provides:

+- REStful APIs
+- Cross-Origin Resource Sharing (CORS) support
+- response compression
+- full http cache magement
+- fast routing with URI template

 The platform is shipped with a [Docker](https://docker.com) setup that makes it easy to get a containerized  environment up and running.
 If you do not already have Docker on your computer, [it's the right time to install it](https://docs.docker.com/install/).

 Create dependencies and cleanup the code: